Alexander Griboyedov: Death

 Griboyedov's body, thrown from a window, was decapitated by a kebab vendor who displayed the head on his stall.
 The mob dragged the uniformed corpse through the city's streets and bazaars, to cries of celebration.
 It was eventually abandoned on a garbage heap after three days of ill-treatment by the mob, such that in the end it could be identified only by a duelling injury to a finger.
 The following June, Griboyedov's friend Alexander Pushkin, travelling through the southern Caucasus, encountered some men from Tehran leading an oxcart.
 The men told Pushkin they were conveying the ambassador's remains to Tiflis (now Tbilisi).

 Griboyedov was buried there, in the monastery of St. David (Mtatsminda Pantheon).

 When Nino, Griboyedov's widow, received news of his death she gave premature birth to a child who died a few hours later.
-Nino lived another thirty years, rejecting all suitors and winning universal admiration for her fidelity to her husband's memory.

-In a move to compensate Russia for the attack and the death of its ambassador, the Shah sent his grandson Khosrow Mirza to St. Petersburg to avoid another war with Tsar Nicholas I. and also gifted to him the Shah Diamond.
+In a move to compensate Russia for the attack and the death of its ambassador, the Shah sent his grandson Khosrow Mirza to Saint Petersburg to avoid another war with Tsar Nicholas I. The Shah also gifted to the Tsar the Shah Diamond.

-Russian sources claim that British agents, who feared Russian influence in Tehran, and Persian reactionaries, who were not satisfied with the Turkmenchay treaty, were responsible for inciting the mob.
-The death of Griboyedov, who was a liberal and who advocated regional autonomy for the Christians in Transcaucasia, was probably not a great loss for Tsar Nicholas or General Paskevich, both of whom wished to Russianize the minorities in the Caucasus.
-The Russo-Turkish War (1828–29) might have been another reason for the Russian inaction.
-His wife had written on his tombstone in Tiflis: “Your mind and works are immortal in Russian memory, but why has my love outlived you?”.
+Russian sources claim that British agents, who feared Russian influence in Tehran, and Persian reactionaries, who were not satisfied with the Treaty of Turkmenchay, were responsible for inciting the mob.
+According to George Bournoutian, the Tsar and General Paskevich likely did not greatly regret the loss of Griboyedov, who held liberal beliefs and favored autonomy for Christians in Transcaucasia.
+The Russo–Turkish War of 1828–29 might have been another reason for the Russian inaction.
+His wife had written on his tombstone in Tiflis: "Your mind and works are immortal in Russian memory, but why has my love outlived you?"